 Question: How do I enable battery charging on a Dell laptop?

-- Make sure the AC adapter is plugged into both the power outlet and your Dell laptop before turning on battery charging.
+- Make sure the AC adapter is plugged into your Dell laptop’s power outlet before turning on the battery charging.

 - Next, locate the battery icon in the Windows notification area and right-click it.

 The “Dell Laptop Not Charging No Light” issue can be a real pain, but there are a few things that you can do to try and fix it.
 Sometimes, this minor issue is just as sensible as a problem with the power cord or battery.
 Other times, it is a more severe problem that needs some checking.
 In any case, it is required to double-check the simplest stage first.
 If all else fails, a professional can check your laptop.

 You may also like: 12GB RAM Vs 16GB RAM: Difference & Which is better for Gaming?